-A. No, a decrease in assessed value does not automatically generate a decrease in property taxes.
-If your assessment increased/decreased the same as the residential class average, you would experience the average Municipal increase in property taxes.
-For example, for the typical residential property owner, the general municipal property tax increase in 2013 will be about 4.2%.
-The 4.2% increase reflects the changes and cost increases in the City's 2013 budget.
-However, this percentage will change if the assessed value of the taxpayer's property increased or decreased by more than the average decrease in value of
+A. No. A decrease in assessed value does not automatically result in a decrease in property taxes.
+If your assessment increased/decreased the same as the class average, you would experience the average Municipal change in property taxes.

-3.13% for the residential class.
+For example, for the typical residential property owner, the general municipal property tax increase in 2018 will be approximately 2.67%.
+The 2.67% increase reflects the changes and cost increases in the City's 2018 budget.
+However, this percentage will change if the assessed value of the taxpayer's property increased or decreased by more than the average increase in value of 3.08% for the residential class (3.62% for the business class)